Jim Crawford (playwright): Aboriginal rights

 Crawford experienced first hand the working conditions of the Aboriginal people during the time he lived in Western Queensland, the gulf country and the Northern Territory.
 Lowenstein recalls an interview held with Crawford in which he describes working on cattle stations in Australia.
-He described to the interviewer the how the cattle industry is built upon the torment and cruelty towards millions of animals, and of the exploitation of Aboriginal labour.
+He described to the interviewer how the cattle industry is built upon the torment and cruelty towards millions of animals, and of the exploitation of Aboriginal labour.
 However without the Aboriginal labour they would not have been able to run the stations.
 The Government had control over the Aboriginal people and forced them to work for free as well as forcing them to remain on the stations.
 After witnessing such injustice first hand, Crawford became involved in movements defending the rights of Aboriginal people.
 He wrote a number of articles predominantly for the Queensland Guardian regarding the rights of Indigenous Australians.
 His articles focused on a conference in Cairns on 1–2 December 1962, which Crawford attended.
 The conference was called together by the Cairns branch of the Aboriginal and Torres Strait Island Advancement League in order to create equal working conditions for Aboriginals.